Firstgoer/DWPlus/README.md

 	/rp 		- Opens Main GUI
 	/rp timer	- Starts a raid timer (Officers Only) IE: /rp timer 120 Pizza Break!
 	/rp reset 	- Resets GUI position
 	/rp export  - Exports all entries to HTML (To avoid crashing this will only export the most recent 200 loot history items and 200 RP history items)
 	/rp bid 	- Opens Bid Window.
 If you include an item link (/rp bid [item link]) it will include that item for bid information.
+	/rp mmb     - Show/Hide minimap icon.
+	/rp changelog - Show changelog.

 Recommendations
 	- Due to the volatile nature of WoW Addons and saved variables, it's recommended you back up your SavedVariables file located at "WTF\Accounts\ACCOUNT_NAME\SavedVariables\DWPlus.lua" at the end of every raid week to ensure all data